rbmiao/aws-ecs/README.md

 * In order to make docker container accessible from internet.
 That port :8888 mapping to docker container needs to open in Security group.
 Click SG -> pick up the SG, edit rule, add tcp:8888 to it.

 * Since this docker container is running on EC2 instance which has a public IP.
-To access the docker container web app: http://ec2-18-212-216-153.compute-1.amazonaws.com:8888/   You web comes.
+To access the docker container web app: http://ec2-18-212-216-153.compute-1.amazonaws.com:8888/

-*
+* You web comes.

+Clean up AWS ECS cluster
+===
+Login to AWS ECS, cluster -> right top: Delete Cluster.

+Cluster, EC2 instances are gone!

 Reference:
 ===